 1902 - The preparatory Academy begins to phase out and finally closes in 1915.

-1903 - Kentucky University assumes control over Hamilton College making in a junior college for women.
+1903 - Kentucky University assumes full control over Hamilton College making in a junior college for women.

 1908 - A&M College is renamed State University and officially becomes University of Kentucky in 1916.
 Because of the changing name (State University of Kentucky) and confusion that might ensue, Kentucky University changes its name back to Transylvania University.
 See Wright pp. 314-316.

 1911 - Alma mater song, "Hail, Transylvania!" acquired.
 See Wright p.
 330.

 1914 - Bourbon Female College is merged with Hamilton Female College.
 Bourbon News, March 10, 1914.